archlinux/aur/README.md

 # aur package quarto-cli-bin-pre-release

-Data is fetched using github api
+Version info is fetched using github api and checksums from github releases